 During the 1963 March on Washington, King declared that all people should be judged not “by the color of their skin, but by the content of their character.”
 The King Center in Atlanta is a living memorial to King’s vision of a free and equal world dedicated to expanding opportunity, fighting racism and ending all forms of discrimination.

 King’s legacy: Pursuing social justice

-The Martin Luther King Jr. Research and Education Institute at Stanford University at Stanford University is home to the King Papers Project, a comprehensive collection of all of King’s speeches, correspondence and other writings.
+The Martin Luther King Jr. Research and Education Institute at Stanford University is home to the King Papers Project, a comprehensive collection of all of King’s speeches, correspondence and other writings.
 The institute is also involved with the Liberation Curriculum Initiative and the Gandhi-King Community, both of which use King’s life and ideas to connect social activists around the world working to promote human rights.

 King’s legacy: Service to others

 In the U.S., Martin Luther King Day is designated a national day of service.
 Americans are urged to celebrate “a day on, not a day off” in honor of King’s commitment to improving the lives of others.
 President Obama promotes volunteerism as a way to help meet the challenges facing our world.